Yosef-ft/requirement-analysis/README.md

 *   **Improved Quality:** A well-defined set of requirements leads to a higher quality product that meets the needs of the customer.
 *   **Cost Savings:** By preventing misunderstandings and errors, Requirement Analysis can help to save time and money.
 *   **Better Communication:** Requirement Analysis facilitates better communication between stakeholders, including customers, developers, and project managers.

+## Why is Requirement Analysis Important?

+Requirement Analysis is critical in the SDLC for several key reasons:

+*   **Ensures Project Alignment:** It ensures that the project aligns with the stakeholders' needs and expectations, reducing the risk of delivering a product that doesn't meet their requirements.
+*   **Reduces Development Costs:** By identifying and addressing potential issues early on, Requirement Analysis helps to minimize costly rework and delays later in the development process.
+*   **Improves Product Quality:** A thorough Requirement Analysis leads to a better understanding of the problem domain, resulting in a higher quality product that is more likely to satisfy the customer's needs.